RedisLabs/redislabs-docs/content/rc/security/access-management.md

 - **Manager** can view, create, and edit any setting in the subscription.

-    Managers can change subscription costs and change payment methods associated with a subscription, but they cannot cannot add or remove available payment methods.
+    Managers can change subscription costs and change payment methods associated with a subscription, but they cannot add or remove available payment methods.

 - **Member** can view, create, and edit databases in Fixed accounts.